vercre/vc/docs/src/stability/rfc-process.md

-# Vercre RFCs
+# Credibil VC RFCs

-Vercre uses an RFC (request for comment) process for instigating major change to any project.
+Credibil VC uses an RFC (request for comment) process for instigating major change to any project.
 We see RFCs as a tool for getting feedback on design and implementation ideas and for consensus-building among stakeholders.

-See the [Vercre RFC repo](https://github.com/vercre/rfcs) for a complete list of RFCs.
+See the [Credibil VC RFC repo](https://github.com/credibil/rfcs) for a complete list of RFCs.

 ## What is an RFC?

 An RFC lays out a problem along with a proposed solution.
-To support getting early feedback, RFCs can come in [draft](https://github.com/vercre/rfcs/blob/main/rfc-draft.md) or [full](https://github.com/vercre/rfcs/blob/main/rfc-full.md) forms.
+To support getting early feedback, RFCs can come in [draft](https://github.com/credibil/rfcs/blob/main/rfc-draft.md) or [full](https://github.com/credibil/rfcs/blob/main/rfc-full.md) forms.
 Draft RFCs should be opened as [draft PRs](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests).

 In either case, discussion happens by opening a pull request to place the RFC into the